cacology/characters/complete/text.md

 ---

-mounted in a Coach as a Convoy, to guard the/
+mounted in a Coach as a Convoy, to guard the\
-Ladies, to take the Duſt in *Hyde-Park*; where/ by his prudent Management of the Glaſs Win-/ dows he ſecures them from Beggars, and re-/ turns fraught with China-Oranges and Ballads./
+Ladies, to take the Duſt in *Hyde-Park*; where\
+by his prudent Management of the Glaſs Win-\
+dows he ſecures them from Beggars, and re-\
+turns fraught with China-Oranges and Ballads.\
-Thus he is but a Gentleman-Uſher General,/ and his Buſineſs is to carry one Lady's Services/ to another, and bring back the others in Ex-/ change./
+Thus he is but a Gentleman-Uſher General,\
+and his Buſineſs is to carry one Lady's Services\
+to another, and bring back the others in Ex-\
+change.\

 ---

-[*two rules*]/
+[*two rules*]

-#AN/
-#Astrologer/
-/
-/
-I^2^<span style="font-variant:small-caps;">s</span> one that expounds upon the Planets, and/ teaches to conſtrue the *Accidents*  by the *due/ joining of Stars in Conſtruction.* He talks with/ them by dumb Signs, and can tell what they/ mean by their twinckling, and ſquinting upon/ one another, as well as they themſelves.
-He/ is a Spy upon the Stars, and can tell what they/ are doing, by the Company they keep, and the/
+#AN\
+Astrologer

+I^2^<span style="font-variant:small-caps;">s</span> one that expounds upon the Planets, and\
+teaches to conſtrue the *Accidents*  by the *due\
+joining of Stars in Conſtruction.* He talks with\
+them by dumb Signs, and can tell what they\
+mean by their twinckling, and ſquinting upon\
+one another, as well as they themſelves.
+He\
+is a Spy upon the Stars, and can tell what they\
+are doing, by the Company they keep, and the\
 Houſes they frequent.
-They have no Power to/ do any Thing alone, until ſo many meet, as/ will make a *Quorum.*He is Clerk of the Com-/ mittee to them, and draws up all their Orders,/ that concern either public or private Affairs./
+They have no Power to\
+do any Thing alone, until ſo many meet, as\
+will make a *Quorum.*He is Clerk of the Com-\
+mittee to them, and draws up all their Orders,\
+that concern either public or private Affairs.\
-He keeps all their Accompts for them, and/ ſums them up, not by *Debtor,* but by *Creditor*/ alone, a more compendious Way.
-They do/ ill to make them have ſo much Authority over/
+He keeps all their Accompts for them, and\
+ſums them up, not by *Debtor,* but by *Creditor*\
+alone, a more compendious Way.
+They do\
+ill to make them have ſo much Authority over\

 ---

-the Earth, which, perhaps, has as much as/ any one of them but the Sun, and as much/
+the Earth, which, perhaps, has as much as\
+any one of them but the Sun, and as much\
-Right to ſit and vote in their Councils, as any/ other : But becauſe there are but ſeven Electors/ of the *German* Empire, they will allow of no/ more to diſpoſe of all other ; and moſt fooliſhly/ and unnaturally depoſe their own Parent of its/ Inheritance; rather than acknowledge a Defect/ in their own Rules.
-Theſe Rules are all they/ have to ſhew for their Title ; and yet not one/ of them can tell whether thoſe they had them/ from came honeſtly by them.  *Virgil's* Deſ-/ cription of *Fame,* that reaches from Earth/ to the Stars, *tam ficti pravique tenax,* to carry/ Lies and Knavery, will ſerve Aſtrologers with-/ out any ſenſible Variation.
-He is a Fortune-/
+Right to ſit and vote in their Councils, as any\
+other : But becauſe there are but ſeven Electors\
+of the *German* Empire, they will allow of no\
+more to diſpoſe of all other ; and moſt fooliſhly\
+and unnaturally depoſe their own Parent of its\
+Inheritance; rather than acknowledge a Defect\
+in their own Rules.
+Theſe Rules are all they\
+have to ſhew for their Title ; and yet not one\
+of them can tell whether thoſe they had them\
+from came honeſtly by them.  *Virgil's* Deſ-\
+cription of *Fame,* that reaches from Earth\
+to the Stars, *tam ficti pravique tenax,* to carry\
+Lies and Knavery, will ſerve Aſtrologers with-\
+out any ſenſible Variation.
+He is a Fortune-\
-Seller, a Retailer of Deſtiny, and petty Chap-/ man to the Planets.
-He caſts Nativities as/
+Seller, a Retailer of Deſtiny, and petty Chap-\
+man to the Planets.
+He caſts Nativities as\
-Gameſters do falſe Dice, and by ſlurring and/ palming *ſextile, quartile,* and *trine,* like *ſize,*/ *quater, trois,* can throw what chance he/ pleaſes.
-He ſets a Figure, as Cheats do a Main/ at Hazard ; and Gulls throw away their Money/ at it.
-He festches the Grounds of his Art ſo/ far off, as well from Reaſon, as the Stars, that,/ like a Traveller, he is allowed to lye by Au-/
+Gameſters do falſe Dice, and by ſlurring and\
+palming *ſextile, quartile,* and *trine,* like *ſize,*\
+*quater, trois,* can throw what chance he\
+pleaſes.
+He ſets a Figure, as Cheats do a Main\
+at Hazard ; and Gulls throw away their Money\
+at it.
+He festches the Grounds of his Art ſo\
+far off, as well from Reaſon, as the Stars, that,\
+like a Traveller, he is allowed to lye by Au-\

 ---

 thority.
-And as Beggars, that have no Money/ themſelves, believe all others have, and beg/ of thoſe, that have as little as themſelves : So/ the ignorant Rabble believe in him, though/ he has no more Reaſon for what he profeſſes,/ than they./
+And as Beggars, that have no Money\
+themſelves, believe all others have, and beg\
+of thoſe, that have as little as themſelves : So\
+the ignorant Rabble believe in him, though\
+he has no more Reaſon for what he profeſſes,\
+than they.\

 ---